Falinor/baby-foot-api/README.md

 ### In active development

-- Top ranked players
+- Top 10 players
   - Win rate by player
-- Top ranked teams
+- Top 10 teams
   - Win rate by team
 - Individual rank and scores
-- Latest matches
+- The last 10 matches
 - Analytics dashboard
   - Count of matches played